pwillard/CBASIC/manual.md

 `610 OPEN"I",#-1,"DATABASE"`

 [NOTE]
 The first example shows that a sequential input file (file #2) is to be opened on drive #1, and the file will be called "LABEL.TXT".
-The second example shows a Random access file (#1) will be opened on drive #2, and the file name is "DATABS.DAT" (itREMs record length is 128 bytes).
+The second example shows a Random access file (#1) will be opened on drive #2, and the file name is "DATABS.DAT" (it's record length is 128 bytes).
 The third example will open the Tape file "DATABASE" for input.

 [TIP]
 When a Random access file is opened and the file is not on the specified disk drive, or does not exist, a file will be created with no data in it.
 If a file is to be opened for Input and does not exist, an error will be reported.
 If a file is to be opened for Output and already exists on the disk, it will automatically be "KILLED" or Scratched and no warning or message will be displayed.